Apricot-Stuffed Pork Tenderloin

 - Roll up jelly-roll style, starting with a long end.
-Tie at 1-1/2-inch to 2-inch intervals with kitchen string; secure ends with toothpicks.
-Transfer to an 11-in. x 7-in. baking dish coated with cooking spray.
+Tie at 1-1/2- to 2-inch intervals with kitchen string; secure ends with toothpicks.
+Transfer to an 11x7-in. baking dish coated with cooking spray.
 Brush tenderloin with butter.
-Bake at 375° for 30-35 minutes or until a meat thermometer reads 160°.
+Bake at 375° for 30-35 minutes or until a thermometer reads 160°.
 Let stand for 5 minutes before slicing.
-Yield: 2 servings.

 This was wonderful and the presentation was great.
 This has become a regular in my rotation of meals.
 Fancy enough for company or a nice romatic meal.